technoskin/NotesSoftware/README.md

 - When you are done, you must write "e" to encrypt the data and send it to the text file.

+# Example Accounts

+Login: TestUser Password: TestUser1234
+Login: EasterEgg Password: ?????
+Try figuring this one out on your own.